catinprogress/SOFT3202/A4/answers.md

 ### d.
 Bug detection limitation.
 Which criterion would be more effective.
 (6 marks)
-Branch coverage would not be sufficient to reveal the bug in the code as the order of the predicates in the 'or' condition would mean that the branch always results to True unless the 'scores' input is an empty list as there are no scores to iterate over in the line 4 for loop, in which case a ZeroDivision would occur.
+Branch coverage would not be sufficient to reveal the bug in the code as it is a logical/dependency error between the predicates within the branch.
+Since the second predicate outcome is logically subsumed by the first predicate but an "or" relation is used instead of "and", this means that the branch condition is always True unless the 'scores' input is an empty list, in which case a ZeroDivisionError would occur.

-To detect this bug, a more effective coverage criteria would be predicate coverage, as this would ensure that the 'passed/total >= 0.6' Boolean condition is False at least once, and thus show that the function returns an incorrect result.
-An example test case that would reveal this logical error is 'assert analyze_scores[0, 0, 90] == "Majority failed"', as the function would still return 'Majority passed' due to the fact that the 'score' list is not empty and the 'or' logical operator is used instead of 'and'.
+To detect this bug, a more effective coverage criteria would be Predicate coverage, as this tests the logical combinations between conditions, thus ensuring that the 'passed/total >= 0' decision results in False at least once, which is required to show that the function returns an incorrect result.
+An example test case that would reveal this logical error is 'assert analyze_scores[0, 0, 90] == "Majority failed"', as the function would still return 'Majority passed' due to the incorrect relational operator used.

 ## Question 24.
 Fault-based testing (18 marks)